Infusions

 Rutland Manor was never just about breeding dogs.
 It was first registered as a Breeding and Research facility dedicated to developing a sound and healthy new dog breed for the specific purpose of supporting the physical and emotional needs of humans.

-The fire never dims that burns deep inside me and urges me to keep pressing forward.
+It's not registered that way now, but the fire never dims that burns deep inside me and urges me to keep pressing forward with research.
 It insists that I never take my eyes off the vision and the goals I set right from the beginning.

-The fire never dims that burns deep inside me and urges me to keep pressing forward.
+It's not registered that way now, but the fire never dims that burns deep inside me and urges me to keep pressing forward with research.
 It insists that I never take my eyes off the vision and the goals I set right from the beginning.

-As you probably know, there is no pure dog breed in existence (to my knowledge) which has been created from the combining of just two parent breeds.
+It's generally acknowledged, that there is no pure dog breed in existence (to my knowledge) which has been created from the combining of just two parent breeds.
 There would be no quicker road to a genetic dead end.
-Most if not all pure breeds have had infusions to either widen the gene pool or to correct problems which were appearing at certain stages of the new breed’s development.
+Most if not all pure breeds have had infusions (been crossed with other breeds) to either widen the gene pool or to correct problems which were appearing at certain stages of the new breed’s development.
 I used several infusions along the way, for specific reasons and at specific intervals.
 But perhaps the most controversial has been to the Irish Soft Coated Wheaten.

-By the year 2000, some serious conformation faults were creeping in that threatened the health and longevity of the developing breed, and the best way to correct them was to infuse a well-established pure breed that was strong in the points that needed helping.
+By the year 2000, some serious conformation faults were creeping in that threatened the health and longevity of my developing breed, and I decided that the best way to correct them was to infuse a well-established pure breed that was strong in the points that needed helping.
 The trick was to dodge shared hereditary diseases as well as to take care not to lose ground already gained.
-In this case hard earned traits were particularly, a sweet and gentle temperament, no aggression whatsoever and low to non-shedding coats
+In this case hard earned traits were particularly, a sweet and gentle temperament, no aggression whatsoever and low to non-shedding coats.
+I had always chosen before, to infuse Field Champions rather than show ring champions and there were very good reasons for that choice.
+Because of my background as a show ring conformation judge, I knew that show champions often had their Ch titles as a result of clever handlers who disguised their faults during the few minutes they were in the ring.
+And then there was the politics!
+Ooo La La!

 The breed I would choose to infuse would need to be compact in build, but still be well angulated and have a thinner coat that didn't shed.
 It would also have ears that were elevated at the base, with minimal inner hair and have a more open canal.